raganwald-deprecated/homoiconic/2011/12/smart-and-gets-things-done-is-necessary-but-not-sufficient.md

 ---

 p.s.
 So what *does* happen when a proc attempt to return from a method that has already returned?
 Does this prove through reduction ad absurdum that it cannot return from that method?
 Does it create a continuation?
 No and no. It throws an exception.
 Kapow!
-Thanks go to [Yehuda Katz](https://plus.google.com/106300407679257154689/posts): He is an entire mining indurty of wisdom about the subtleties of exiting from blocks and procs.
+Thanks go to [Yehuda Katz](https://plus.google.com/106300407679257154689/posts): He is an entire mining industry of wisdom about the subtleties of exiting from blocks and procs.

 ---